aral/ar.al-site/content/2018/08/05/using-icloud-calendars-on-gnu-linux/index.md

 4. In the _URL_ field, enter _https://caldav.icloud.com_

-5. In the _User_ field, enter your Apple email address
+5. In the _User_ field, enter your Apple ID

 6. Press the _Find Calendars_ button.